-Title to the bed of navigable streams is determined by the common law and by the "thirty-foot" statute.
+Title to the bed of navigable streams is determined by the common law and by the "thirtyfoot" statute.
 Title to other streams is determined by the law in effect on the date of severance of title from the sovereign.
 State title to the bed of parts of some streams may be relinquished under the "Small Bill."

 Tidelands: The owner of land adjacent to a shore is a "littoral owner."
 Tex.
 Nat.
 Res.
 Code § 61.001(6).
-The location of the littoral boundaries is determined by the date of severance from the sovereign.
-After the Republic of Texas adopted the common law on January 20, 1840, the boundary of the sea was established as the mean high tide of the sea waters.
-Prior to that time, the boundary of the sea was controlled by civil law, which established the boundary as the mean higher high tide.
+The location of littoral boundaries is determined according to the law in effect at the time of severance from the sovereign.
+See Rudder v.
+Ponder, 293 S.W.2d 736 (Tex.
+1956); Humble Oil & Ref'g Co. v.
+Sun Oil Co., 190 F.2d 191 (5th Cir.
+1951).
+After the Republic of Texas adopted the common law on January 20, 1840, the boundary of the sea was established as the mean ordinary high tide of the sea waters.
+DeMeritt v.
+Robison, 116 S.W.
+796 (Tex.
+1909).
+Prior to that time, the boundary of the sea was controlled by civil law, which established the boundary as the mean higher high tide, i.e., the average of the higher of the two daily high tides rather than the average of all high tides.
+See William Gardner Winters, Jr., The Shoreline for Spanish and Mexican Grants in Texas, 38 Tex.
+L. Rev. 523 (1960).
 The civil law line is calculated over regular tidal cycles of 18.6 years.
 Luttes v.
 State, 324 S.W.2d 167 (Tex.
 1958).
 See also Kenedy Memorial Foundation v.
 Dewhurst, 90 S.W.3d 268, 272 (Tex.
 2002) ("A mean daily higher high tide-which the parties agree in this case is synonymous with mean daily higher high water-is calculated by averaging the highest elevations reached by water each day over a tidal epoch of 18.6 years.
 Of course, as we recognized in Luttes, water level data is not available at all locations on the coast, and where it is available it may cover only part of the lengthy epochal cycle.
 But averages may nevertheless be obtained by extrapolation from data that is available, adjusting for known, cyclical variations.
 At times on the Texas coast there are two daily high tides and two daily low tides.
 Mean higher high tide is an average of only the higher of the daily levels.
 Mean high tide is an average of both high levels.
 This distinction is immaterial in areas of the Laguna Madre where tidal influences and daily fluctuations in water levels are ordinarily quite small.
 Thus, for purposes of this case, daily higher high water is indistinguishable from daily high water.").